srimuthurajesh/Tech-Notes/devops/kubernetes.md

 ## Kubernetes
-- open source container orchestration tool for manageing microservices or contanierized application
+> open source container orchestration tool for manageing microservices or contanierized application

 - developed by Google

+### Key featues
+1. **Resilient Infrastructure**: Ensures application availability through automatic scaling, health checks, and failover.
+2. **Zero-Downtime Deployment**: Facilitates smooth rollouts and automatic rollbacks during updates.
+3. **Self-Healing**: Automatically handles tasks like container placement, restarts, replication, and scaling based on metrics.

 - provides resiliant infrastrcuture, zero downtime deployment, automatic rollback, scalling
 - provides self healing which consists of auto-placement, auto-restart, auto replication and scaling of container based on metrics

 ## Components of k8s:
-Master :
+### Master Components:
-          1. kube-apiserver(gateway, authentication)
+1. kube-apiserver: The gateway for all requests to the Kubernetes cluster, responsible for authentication and communication.
-          2. etcd storage(key value store, cluster state info which used by master processes)
+2. etcd storage: A key-value store that holds cluster state information and is used by Kubernetes components for coordination.
-          3. kube-controller-manager(detects cluster state changes, maintain no downtime)
-          4. cloud-controller-manager
+3. kube-controller-manager: Monitors the cluster state and ensures that the desired state is maintained (e.g., replication, node management).
+4. cloud-controller-manager: Manages cloud-specific operations (like load balancing, storage) for Kubernetes clusters running in cloud environments.
-          5. kube scheduler(which node new pod should schedule)
+5. kube-scheduler: Decides on which node a new pod should be scheduled based on resource availability and constraints.

-**Node** : kubelet, kube proxy
+### Node Components:
+1. kubelet: An agent that runs on each node, ensuring containers are running in a pod.
+2. kube-proxy: Handles network routing and forwarding requests between containers and services in the cluster.

+### Additional Concepts:
-**Minikube**:1 node k8s cluster for local dev testing
+1. Minikube: A single-node Kubernetes cluster used for local development and testing.
-**Kubectl**: cli to interact with minikube cluster
+2. Kubectl: The command-line interface (CLI) tool used to interact with Kubernetes clusters.

+## Kubernetes Objects:
 #### 1. Pod:
-**abstract** one or more containers
-**encapsulate** container, storage resources, neworkId, other configs
+> The smallest deployable unit in Kubernetes, encapsulating one or more containers, storage resources, network identities, and configuration.

 #### 2. Service:
-- provides external ip address for each pod and also a load balancer
-ConfigMap : file which have config values for each pod
-Secret: same like configMap but base64 encrypted
+> Exposes a pod or a set of pods to the network with a stable IP address.
+Services also act as load balancers to distribute traffic between pods.

+- ConfigMap: A file containing configuration data that can be used by pods.
+- Secret: Similar to a ConfigMap but used for storing sensitive information (e.g., passwords) in a base64-encoded format.

 #### 3. Deployment:
-- describe state of pod or replica set in yaml file

-3 things must be installed
+> Describes the desired state of pods and replica sets in a YAML file, allowing you to manage scaling and updates.

+### Kubernetes Installation Requirements:
-1. Container runtime(like Docker)
+1. Container Runtime: Like Docker, responsible for running containers.
-2. Kubelet (interacts container and node, assign resources for nodes)
-3. kube proxy (forward the request)
+2. Kubelet: Communicates with the Kubernetes control plane, manages the container lifecycle on the node.
+3. Kube Proxy: Manages network routing and forwarding traffic between services.

 #### Kubectl commands:
 kubectl get pod
 kubectl get nodes
 kubectl get deployment
 kubectl create deployment nginx-depl --image=ngnix